Can Magnetic Forces Do Work?: Elementary Multipoles

-Under Lorentz boosts, the polarization transforms as part of the antisymmetric Lorentz tensor $M_{\mu\nu}$ in \eqref{eq:4DipoleTensorFromPolarizationMagnetization}, whose form then dictates the formula \eqref{eq:DipoleCurrentDensityFromMagnetization} for the current density $\vec J_{\textrm{d}}$, which we can alternatively understand by analogy with \emph{composite} electric dipoles consisting of oscillating pairs of electric monopoles and \emph{composite} magnetic dipoles consisting of circulating loops of electric current.
+Under Lorentz boosts, the polarization transforms as part of the antisymmetric Lorentz tensor $M^{\mu\nu}$ in \eqref{eq:4DipoleTensorFromPolarizationMagnetization}, whose form then dictates the formula \eqref{eq:DipoleCurrentDensityFromMagnetization} for the current density $\vec J_{\textrm{d}}$.
+We can alternatively understand the form of $\vec J_{\textrm{d}}$ by analogy with \emph{composite} electric dipoles consisting of time-dependent pairs of electric monopoles and \emph{composite} magnetic dipoles consisting of circulating loops of electric current.